stahta01/cb_misc/Notes/codeblocks_https_metadata/README.md

 git.exe push origin --force-with-lease

 git checkout portability/fixes
+deleted portability_fixes: Removed use of output folder in CB WinOS projects. deleted SpellChecker: Removed * from after slash on xcopy command second parameter.
+# ReDo this branch to do changes one plugin at a time.
 # Add the copying that was removed from CB Help and Spellchecker Projects
 #   to update batch files.
 # Remove output from batch file used by CB Projects
 #   IncrementalSearch, ToolsPlus,
 #     codesnippets, lib_finder, wxsmith,
 #     DoxyBlocks, and ThreadSearch.
-git rebase master && git push origin --force-with-lease
+git rebase master && git status -uno git push origin --force-with-lease

 git checkout feature/sdk